High Output Strat

 - What’s the difference between High Outputs and Steel Pole 42s?
 High Outputs will sound more like a normal strat pickup on 500K pots.
 They might be too dark on 250K pots.
 Steel Pole pickups have a slightly stiffer treble than the High Outputs.
 The High Outputs will breathe a little more because of the Alnico.

-- How far away do the strings does the pickup need to be?
+- How far away from the strings does the pickup need to be?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
-Ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when the High E string is pushed down at highest fret.
+The ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when the High E string is pushed down at highest fret.

 - Wiring Diagrams?
 Here!

 High Output Strat Questions And Answers:

 Have a question about our High Output Strat?
 Leave it here!
 We will answer your question within 24 hours.

 Get our High Output Strat prewired into a Prewired Pickguard!: